exercism/ruby/exercises/concept/instance-variables/.docs/instructions.md

 ## 4. Allow people to buy a pass

-Implement `issue_pass!` to mutate the state of the instance, and set the pass id instance varaiable to the argument.
+Implement `Attendee#issue_pass!` to mutate the state of the instance, and set the pass id instance varaiable to the argument.
 It should return the pass id.

 ```ruby
 attendee = Attendee.new(106)